Lindenwood Lions football: Recent history, move to the NCAA

 As part of the transition to Division II, the 2010 schedule would be the last NAIA schedule played by Lions Football, as it was announced the Lions will play an independent schedule of NCAA Division I FCS, Division II, and NAIA schools.
 Lindenwood opened the 2011 on the road at Northern Colorado when kicker, James Neal kicked a 21-yard fieldgoal as time expired to win the game.
-The win was the programs first over a Division I football team since Lindenwood defeated NCAA Division 1AA (Now FCS) Butler 34–33 in 1998.
+The win was the programs first over a Division I football team since Lindenwood defeated NCAA Division I-AA (now FCS) Butler 34–33 in 1998.
 The team then returned the 2011 home opener that saw the Lions beat former conference and NAIA rival, Graceland 67–10.
 The win marked the ninth straight home opener win and improved the program to a 16–6 all-time record on home openers.
 In the third game of the season, saw Lindenwood play against its first Division II opponent; in which the Lions defeated Saint Joseph's (IN) 55–14.
 After back-to-back losses, including 21st ranked Division I FCS South Dakota, Lindenwood rebounded with four straight wins.
 The winning streak was the longest of the season and included a 41–35 win over perennial Division II power, Texas A&M–Kingsville.

 The team finished the season splitting wins against two future MIAA rivals, when the team lost to Central Missouri 28–47 in the final home contest of the season; followed by a 48–14 win on the road to end the season at Central Oklahoma.